"Classic Retro League" Constitution

 1. League Structure

-A. The Classic Retro League (CRL) is a "continuous" retro league that will begin with the 1963 season.
-Beginning in 1969, the CRL will consist of twenty teams divided into two leagues (East & West) of ten teams each.
-Realignment for the 1973 season will most likely happen with four divisions and probably two leagues (NL & AL, 5 teams per division).
+A. The Classic Retro League (CRL) is a "continuous" retro league that began with the 1963 season and 16 teams.
+Beginning in 1969, the CRL consisted of twenty (20) teams divided into two leagues of ten teams each.
+Realignment occurred prior to the 1973 season, with four divisions and two leagues (NL & AL, 5 teams per division).

-B. The league officers are Pete DeStefano (Commissioner) and Larry Reeves (Assistant Commissioner).
+B. The league officers are Pete DeStefano (Commissioner) and Keith Bessinger and Mike Davis (Assistant Commissioners).
 Any changes or additions to this constitution must be made by a majority decision between the league officers, except as stated in 1C.

 C. In some circumstances, the league officers may present a proposal to all managers for a league vote.
 Proposals for rule changes or other matters will be approved with a majority vote.
 In case of a tie, the Commissioner will make the final decision.